daemianmack/judge-thredd/README.md

 logfile into a simple data structure useful as input to a solution under development.
 Feel free to treat this namespace as a blackbox.

-- `judge-thredd.-main` is, out of the box, purely cosmetic.
+- `judge-thredd.-main` is, out of the box, **purely cosmetic**.
 Currently it takes a filename representing a file present under `resources/`, parses that file via `chat-logs/irc-log-messages` and prints the results to STDOUT, like so...

 ```clojure
 judge-thredd.core> (-main "example-irc-log-2015-08-07.txt")